leswright1977/PyThermalCamera/README.md

 # PyThermalcam
 Python Software to use the Topdon TC001 Thermal Camera on Linux and the Raspberry Pi

-Huge kudos to LeoDJ on the EEVBlog forum for reverse engineering the image format from these kind of cameras (InfiRay P2 Pro)! https://www.eevblog.com/forum/thermal-imaging/infiray-and-their-p2-pro-discussion/200/ Chek out Leo's Github here: https://github.com/LeoDJ/P2Pro-Viewer/tree/main
+Huge kudos to LeoDJ on the EEVBlog forum for reverse engineering the image format from these kind of cameras (InfiRay P2 Pro) to get the raw temperature data! https://www.eevblog.com/forum/thermal-imaging/infiray-and-their-p2-pro-discussion/200/ Check out Leo's Github here: https://github.com/LeoDJ/P2Pro-Viewer/tree/main

 This is a quick and dirty Python implimentation of Thermal Camera software for the Topdon TC001!